 Have you ever tried to watch your favorite Netflix show abroad, only to find that it’s not available?
 It’s super annoying, but due to copyright restrictions, Netflix can’t air everything everywhere.
-For that reason, I like to sneak into different Netflix libraries — and you can, too.
+For that reason, I like to sneak into different Netflix libraries using a good streaming VPN — and you can, too.
 You can do this from anywhere, but in this article, I’ll focus on how to get American Netflix in UK areas.

 Due to Netflix’s geoblocks, certain TV shows and movies, like Radium Girls or a classic like Clockwork Orange, are not available on Netflix UK.
 So if I want to watch them, I simply need to get an American IP address to unblock Netflix U.S. It’s easy enough and I’ve done it plenty of times.